Wedding planning mistakes and how to avoid them

 Don’t sweat the small stuff

-Perhaps the most important of all, don’t let small issues dominate your thoughts.
-Remember what the point of the day is – to get married.
+Perhaps the most important thing of all, don’t let small issues dominate your thoughts.
+Remember what the point of the day is – to get legally married.
 Things are bound to go wrong, that’s life, but don’t let it phase you.
 Just be thankful you don’t have to contend with a cyclone, or fires on your wedding day.
 Enjoy yourself!

 Why rain is good luck on your wedding day

 Why rain is good luck on your wedding day

 So where did the origin of the superstition come from?
 What does rain on your wedding day mean?
 The truth is that rain represents a multitude of different things depending on your culture of origin.